Opening New Frontiers By Advancing The Promise of PI Signaling Pathways

-Vice President, Corporate Business Development – Eli Lilly and Company
+Vice President, Corporate Business Development, Eli Lilly & Co.

-Johnston serves as Vice President, Corporate Business Development at Eli Lilly and Company.
-As a member of the Company’s Corporate Business Development operation, he works with the Lilly team and external partners to advance innovation by driving scientific breakthroughs through collaboration.
-He works closely with regional investment funds and provides oversight and strategic guidance to these efforts.
+Johnston Erwin serves as Vice President, Corporate Business Development at Eli Lilly & Co. where he works with the Lilly team and external partners to advance innovation by driving scientific breakthroughs through collaboration.
+Johnston works closely with regional investment funds and provides oversight and strategic guidance to these efforts.

-Prior to joining Lilly in 1985, Johnston spent three years as a sales representative in Idaho and held leadership roles in Corporate Strategic Planning, Human Resources, Sales, Strategic Asset Management, and Corporate Business Development.
+Prior to joining Lilly, Johnston spent three years as a sales representative in Idaho and held leadership roles in Corporate Strategic Planning, Human Resources, Sales, Strategic Asset Management, and Corporate Business Development.

-Johnston previously served on the boards of the Depressive and Manic-Depressive Association of Texas, the Young Philanthropists for Vision in Indiana, and the Cornea Research Foundation.
-He currently serves on the executive boards of the Western Golf Association / Evans Scholars Foundation, Indiana State University (Board of Governors), Purdue University, and the Crooked Stick Golf Club in Carmel, Indiana.
+Johnston previously served on the boards of the Depressive and Manic-Depressive Association of Texas, the Young Philanthropists for Vision in Indiana and the Cornea Research Foundation.
+He currently serves on the executive boards of the Western Golf Association / Evans Scholars Foundation, Indiana State University (Board of Governors), Purdue University and the Crooked Stick Golf Club in Carmel, Ind.